-- · Orbiter Screen, the main screen with Orbiter, - !i!
-Effects Screen, a "secondary" screen with effects controls, - Presets Screen, which allows factory and user Presets to be loaded and stored, and - # Settings Screen with Global settings (MIDI etc.).
+- J Orbiter Screen, the main screen with Orbiter, - ii!
+Effects Screen, a "secondary" screen with Effects controls, - Environment Presets Screen, which allows factory and user Presets to be loaded and stored, and - # Settings Screen with Global settings (MIDI etc.).

 Orbiter screen is the main screen which appears on power-up and allows access to the "secondary" Effects screen.
 The Presets and Settings screens are accessible from the Effects screen.